lsst-dm/dmtn-021/index.rst

 panel) with the raw image difference (`Figure
 1 <#figure-1-image-differencing>`__, right-most panel), we obtain the decorrelated image, shown in the left-most panel of `Figure 3 <#figure-3-decorrelated-diffim>`__.
-While the noise visually appears to be greater in the decorrelated image, a closer look at the statistics reveals that this is indeed the case (`Table
+The noise visually appears to be greater in the decorrelated image, and a closer look at the statistics reveals that this is indeed the case (`Table
 1 <#table-1-image-difference-statistics>`__, `Figure
 4 <#figure-4-decorrelated-image-statistics>`__ and `Figure
-5 <#figure-5-covariance-matrices>`__). `Table
+5 <#figure-5-covariance-matrices>`__). `Figure
-1 <#table-1-image-difference-statistics>`__ and `Figure
-4 <#figure-4-decorrelated-image-statistics>`__ show that the variance of the decorrelated image has increased.
-Indeed, the measured variances reveal that the variance of the uncorrected image difference was lower than expected, while the decorrelation has increased the variance to the expected level:
+4 <#figure-4-decorrelated-image-statistics>`__ shows that the variance
+of the decorrelated image has increased.
+Indeed, the measured variances (`Table 1 <#table-1-image-difference-statistics>`__) reveal that the variance of the uncorrected image difference was lower than expected, while the decorrelation has increased the variance to the expected
+level:

 +-------------------------+---------------------+--------------+
 |                         | Variance            | Covariance   |